 Compliance with labour laws

 The Group works to ensure that its working environment is permeated by mutual trust, loyalty and enriched by the contribution of each person, in accordance with the rules and agreements related to national and second level bargaining (Group).
-In 2021, 40 cases for violations of labour law were notified and around 149 cases were closed.
-The main types of pending litigation include the termination of employment relationships – sale of business line (Intrum), compensation for damages for deskilling and mobbing, higher job positions and appeals of disciplinary sanctions (in any event in 2021, no lawsuits were reported by current employees that related solely to cases of mobbing).
+In 2023, 54 cases for violations of labour law were notified and around 55 cases were closed.
+The main types of ongoing litigation concern deskilling, appeals against dismissal and disciplinary sanctions, higher job positions, and termination of the employment relationship (sale of business unit – Intrum)..
+In 2023, there were no cases notified by people of the Group in service that have mobbing as their exclusive object.

 Audit activities